 Knowing how to get from your airport to your hotel/Airbnb/hostel before you land allows you to weigh cost options against time options.

 It’s rare I’ll take a taxi- there’s almost always a cheaper way, even if it takes a tad bit longer.
-Usually, I take public transit (subway or bus), but sometimes I’ll take a shared shuttle or Uber / Uber Pool.
+Usually, I take public transit (subway or bus), but sometimes I’ll take a shared shuttle, Uber or Grab.

 Bonus Tip #2!